Digital Product Development & Service Design

 📋 Technical internationalization:

-• Design a scalable content management system with workflow support for translations and local content
+Design a flexible content management system with workflow support for translations and local content

 🧩 Cultural localization: